 6. If additional sorties are scheduled in the battle, cannon magazines may be reloaded with BB’s and gas systems may be reloaded with CO2.
 Hull damage shall not be repaired until all sorties have been completed.
 At the appointed time all ships shall be re-launched for the next sortie.
 Batteries will be changed in accordance with section C. a. and b., below.

-sortie the battle is declared over, total combat damage is assessed and
+of the last sortie the battle is declared over, total combat damage is assessed

-tabulated, and a winning fleet is declared.
-Combat damage may then be repaired
+and tabulated, and a winning fleet is declared.
+Combat damage may then be

 B. PREPARING FOR BATTLE